elsorino/steamcommunity-downloader/README.md

 # steamcommunity-downloader
-Download various things from steam community
+Export things such as comments from Steam community

 Script I made while learning Python